MauroLeidi/baselhack24-guideme/README.md

 3. (Optional) Add a description and enable web search
 4. Click "Generate" to process the images
 5. Use the editor to customize the generated content
+6. Optionally ask for redefined AI generated content
-6. Export to PDF or continue editing as needed
+7. Export to PDF or continue editing as needed